 Add to that, the proposed new £30m high-rise apartments on Ferensway opposite the new DoubleTree by Hilton hotel, the new Glass House apartment block which has been completed at the old police station in Queens Gardens, and loads of housing and apartments at the marina – Fruit Market and Humber Quays.

 This is all great news for the city!
-I’ve always said that it’s not rocket science when it comes to getting more people in the city centre… if you can get more people working there and living there, then it’ll have increased footfall.
+I’ve always said that it’s not rocket science when it comes to getting more people in the city centre… if you can get more people working and living there, then it’ll have increased footfall.
 More footfall will mean more investment from large UK retail companies and attractions.
 So that Ikea, Wagamama or TGI Fridays might not be too many years away if the council’s plan comes about.

 The marina area is definitely one of the city’s jewels in the crown.
 It’s just beautiful down there in the spring and summer seasons and the council are planning to keep it that way.